 I appreciate that this is a controversial topic and I think it is important to stress that I have been in both public and private sector roles agreeing to extend the time for determination of planning application.

-In theory I am fully supportive of agreeing extensions of time (EoT), they allow for additional time for unforeseen issues to be resolved to the benefit of ALL parties.
+In theory I am fully supportive of agreeing extensions of time, they allow for additional time for unforeseen issues to be resolved to the benefit of ALL parties.
 I also agree that neither the applicant nor the Local Planning Authority gain anything from a refusal purely because the target date is approaching.
 I understand that the theory of extending the time is to provide an opportunity for any outstanding matters to be resolved positively.

 I also appreciate that the success of a planning department is measured on the percentage of applications determined “within time” so this adds pressure to LPAs.
-In previous roles as a Local Authority Planning officer, I have been in meetings where I have been told to make sure any applications close to the target date have an appropriate EoT.
+In previous roles as a Local Authority Planning officer, I have been in meetings where I have been told to make sure any applications close to the target date have an appropriate extensions of time.
 Although I have to admit this never felt particularly comfortable, I always felt that the approach should be to try to determine planning applications within the target date and agree an extension to time as a last resort.

-In my opinion for the sake of the integrity of the planning system, EoT should be agreed in exceptional circumstances and efforts should be made by both sides to meet the statutory timescale wherever possible.
+In my opinion for the sake of the integrity of the planning system, extensions of time should be agreed in exceptional circumstances and efforts should be made by both sides to meet the statutory timescale wherever possible.
 However unfortunately more and more I simply do not feel that this is the case.
 I appreciate that we are unprecedented times and the way in which people are working (i.e more flexibly and remotely) may take time to adjust for some.
 However, an email 12 weeks and 5 days into a major application requesting an extension of time as the officer needs to consider information submitted by a statutory consultee within the 21 day consultation period doesn’t seem like an appropriate use of the systems.
 I should point out that this was despite a number of emails querying the exact issues raised and enquiring if any further information was required.
 The officer was “most disappointed” when I refused to agree to the extension as I considered the request completely unreasonable.

 Surely if officers are so overworked that they know 6 weeks before the target date that they will not be able to determine the application “on time” this should be highlighted and addressed with proper resourcing rather than covered up with an extension to the target date.